conda/governance/README.md

 ## Project Teams Details

-A Project Team is a sub-team with a dynamic charter, except for a few caveats as detailed here.
+A Project Team is a [*sub-team*](#sub-teams) with a [*dynamic* charter](#dynamic-charter), except for a few caveats as detailed here.
 They exist to maintain a specific project (or possibly set of projects).
 Each project in `conda` or `conda-incubator` should belong to exactly one Project Team.
 This team is granted write access to the repos associated with the project.

-The initial Project Team for projects in the `conda` GitHub organization are specified in the vote to move a project from the incubator to the main `conda` GitHub organization.
-As this vote has a 60% threshold and sub-team formation is only a greater than 50% threshold, the vote for adding a project to the main `conda` GitHub organization can serve both purposes.
+The initial Project Team for projects in the `conda` GitHub organization are specified in the [vote to move a project from the incubator to the main `conda` GitHub organization](#incorporate-a-software-project-into-the-main-conda-organization).
+As this vote has a 60% threshold and [sub-team formation](#sub-team-formation) is only a greater than 50% threshold, the vote for adding a project to the main `conda` GitHub organization can serve both purposes.
 Project Teams for incubating projects do not need a vote for their creation.
-Instead they are created when the project is moved into `conda-incubator`.
+Instead they are created [when the project is moved into `conda-incubator`](#incubation).

-For [federated](#federated-projects) and [incubating](#incubation) projects, the Project Team decides among themselves on how to add and/or remove members from the Project Team.
+For [*federated*](#federated-projects) and [*incubating*](#incubation) projects, the Project Team decides among themselves on how to add and/or remove members from the Project Team.
 Further, Project Teams for incubating projects are exempted from the requirement to have at least one Steering Council member.
 For federated projects, the Project Team must have at least one Steering Council member.
-For a community maintained project, a petition for commit rights is made to the current members of the Project Team for that project.
-If this petition passes according to the voting rules for "[Nominate new member of a Project Team](#nominate-new-member-of-a-community-project-team) below, the petitioner is granted write access and added to the team.
+For a [*community maintained project*](#community-projects), a petition for commit rights is made to the current members of the Project Team for that project.
+If this petition passes according to the voting rules for [Nominate new member of a Project Team](#nominate-new-member-of-a-community-project-team) below, the petitioner is granted write access and added to the team.

 ## Steering Council Membership